LavaMoat/LavaDome/README.md

 A breach is still possible, but only if the attacker brute-forces all possible characters one by one, leaks all of the shadows they find, and then synchronously reorders all of the shadows correctly to align with their respective positions within the **`LavaDome`** main host.

-> NOTICE: This technique was proven to be possible against LavaDome (see [#15](https://github.com/LavaMoat/LavaDome/issues/15#issuecomment-1873375440)), but only in Firefox.

-#### 5. Side channeling
+#### 4. Side channeling

 Another well known attack is to leak contents of ShadowDOMs using inheritable CSS properties such as `@font-face` to a remote server, character by character.

+Consider the following attack [research](https://mksben.l0.cm/2015/10/css-based-attack-abusing-unicode-range.html) documented by [@masatokinugawa](https://github.com/masatokinugawa).

-To address that, LavaDome adds to the parent Shadow all characters possible, so that such leaking attempt is confused when finding all possible characters, leaving this attack useless.
+To address that, LavaDome adds to the parent Shadow all characters possible, so that such leaking attempt is confused when finding all possible characters, leaving this attack useless (see https://github.com/LavaMoat/LavaDome/issues/16).

-> NOTICE: This technique was proven to be possible against LavaDome (see [#16](https://github.com/LavaMoat/LavaDome/issues/16#issue-2067572697))
+Of course, side channeling comes in many forms, some harder to address, such as [@securityMB](https://github.com/securityMB)'s [research](https://research.securitum.com/stealing-data-in-great-style-how-to-use-css-to-attack-web-application/) where he uses ligature fonts (exploit by [@masatokinugawa](https://github.com/masatokinugawa) @ https://github.com/LavaMoat/LavaDome/issues/40).

+To address that, developers adopting LavaDome are expected to dictate a strict `font-src` CSP policy to make sure leakage by fonts isn't possible to remote uncontrollable servers.

+Worth noting that this (theoretically) won't be useful in Safari where this attack can be carried using local SVG to form the fonts, thus allowing attackers to remain independent of CSP (see WIP @ https://github.com/LavaMoat/LavaDome/issues/40#issuecomment-2090318009).

+Another great example for side channeling attacks - this time not using fonts - is by leveraging text fragments (see [@masatokinugawa](https://github.com/masatokinugawa) [exploit](https://github.com/LavaMoat/LavaDome/issues/35)).

-#### 6. Defensive coding
+#### 5. Defensive coding

 A secure solution requires defensive coding practices.